Mera Yaar Mera Dushman

 Mera Yaar Mera Dushman is a 1987 Indian Hindi-language action drama film directed by Anil Ganguly.
 It stars Rakesh Roshan, Mithun Chakraborty, Bindiya Goswami, Zarina Wahab in lead roles.
 The film's music was composed by Bappi Lahiri.
 The film was shot and completed in 1982 but got delayed for unknown reasons.

 Plot

 Jagmohan & Raj Narayan are both good friends and business partners.
 Jagmohan's son Ashok wants to become a dancer and his daughter Anita loves a boxer Vinod.
 Narayan's son Shakti is also a boxer.
 Shakti and his friend Gopal do illegal works together.
 Shakti wants to grab Jagmohan's business and his daughter.
 One day Dinesh is murdered, who is the leader of the labor union.
 The blame for his murder is imposed on Ashok.
 He is completely trapped in the trap of Gopal.
-Will the real killer be found?
-Will Anita get her love?